shanpa/GO-MVF/README.md

 The official implementation of "A Graph-Optimised Framework for Calibration-Free Multi-View Fusion in Occluded Scenes".

 ## Abstract
-Multi-view pedestrian detection is crucial for robust scene understanding in applications like surveillance and autonomous driving.
-However, prevailing methods typically depend on precisely pre-calibrated cameras and assume high visual overlap between views, causing performance to degrade under occlusions or limited co-visibility.
+Multi-view pedestrian detection is crucial for unmanned system in applications like scene understanding and crowd surveillance.
+However, prevailing methods typically rely on precisely pre-calibrated cameras and assume high visual overlap between views.
+This causes performance degradation under occlusions and restricts deploy-ment in unmanned swarm system, which often require dynamic and flexible configu-rations.
 To overcome these constraints, we introduce an end-to-end, calibration-free framework for the joint registration of cameras and subjects.
-Our approach begins with a single-view module that estimates pedestrian poses and appearance features within each camera's local coordinate system.
-Subsequently, a novel Graph-based Pose Propagation Module (GPPM) treats cameras as nodes in a graph, connecting them with edges when they share co-visible pedestrians identified via appearance matching.
-A Breadth-First Search (BFS) algorithm then finds the shortest registration path from any camera to a designated root camera, enabling pose propagation via local co-visibility links and global alignment of all subjects into a unified Bird's-Eye-View (BEV) space.
+Our approach begins with a single-view module that estimates subjects poses and appearance features.
+Subse-quently, a novel Graph-based Pose Propagation Module (GPPM) treats cameras as nodes in a graph, connecting them with edges when they share co-visible subjects identified via appearance matching.
+Breadth-First Search (BFS) then finds the shortest registration path from any camera to a designated root camera, enabling pose propa-gation via local co-visibility links and global alignment of all subjects into a unified Bird's-Eye-View (BEV) space.
 This strategy relaxes the stringent requirement of full co-visibility with the root node.
-A multi-task loss function jointly optimises pose estimation and feature matching.
-Trained and evaluated on a synthetic five-view dataset with occlusions (CSRD-O), our framework achieves mean camera pose errors of 1.57 m / 8.70° and mean pedestrian pose errors of 1.40 m / 9.14°.
-Experiments demonstrate the method's robustness in generating accurate BEV pedestrian distributions even under heavy occlusion and low inter-view overlap.
-This work presents a practical, purely vision-based solution for dynamic multi-camera systems, advancing the state of calibration-free multi-view fusion.
+A multi-task loss function is proposed to jointly opti-mize pose estimation and feature matching.
+Trained and evaluated on a synthetic da-taset with occlusions (CSRD-O) collected by Unmanned Ground Vehicle (UGV) swarm system, our framework achieves mean camera pose errors of 1.57 m / 8.70° and mean subject pose errors of 1.40 m / 9.14°.
+Furthermore, we constructed a dataset (CSRD-OR) in a real-world to validate the feasibility of our algorithm.
+Experiments demonstrate the method's robustness in generating accurate BEV even under heavy occlusion and low inter-view overlap.
+This work proposes a purely visual self-calibrated multi-view fusion perception scheme, providing a possible collaborative perception approach for flexible deployment in unmanned swarm systems.
 <figure>
   <img src="figures/Fig1.svg" alt="question image" style="max-width: 100%;">
 </figure>